Home PageAbout MIRContact MIR

 1-800-533-1837

-Anatomy & Physiology: Eleven Body Systems & 12 Organs Under the Spotlight with their Anticipated Response to Reflex Stimulus of the Foot, Hand and Ear.
+Anatomy & Physiology: Eleven Body Systems & 12 Organs Under the Spotlight with their Anticipated Response to Reflex Stimulus of the Foot, Hand, Ear and other selected energy points on the body.

 80 Hours